David Norgrove: Career

 Norgrove started his career as an economist at HM Treasury (1972–85), where his time included a secondment to the First National Bank of Chicago.

 Norgrove was private secretary to Prime Minister Margaret Thatcher between 1985 and 1988.

-In 1988 he joined Marks and Spencer, where he held several positions: from 1988–99 he was Director of Europe; Worldwide franchising; Menswear and Strategy.
+In 1988 he joined Marks & Spencer, where he held several positions: from 1988–99 he was Director of Europe; Worldwide franchising; Menswear and Strategy.
 In September 1999 he became chairman of Marks & Spencer's Ventures Division and a year later he was appointed to the executive board as executive director for Strategy, International and Ventures.

 Norgrove was heavily involved in the early recovery of Marks and Spencer but in January 2004 he was fired from his role as director of clothing following poor Christmas sales.
 He continued in his position as chair of the trustees of the Marks & Spencer pension fund until later in the year, playing a role in the attempt by Philip Green to acquire the company.

 In March 2004 he was appointed to the board of the British Museum, later becoming deputy chairman.
 In November 2009 he became the Chairman of The British Museum Friends, where he retired as a trustee in 2012.
 He was a trustee of Amnesty International Charitable Trust from 2008 to 2014.

 Norgrove was appointed as the first chair of The Pensions Regulator between 2005 and 2010 and subsequently named one of the hundred most influential people in the capital markets by Financial News.
 In 2011 he joined pension consultants PensionsFirst as chairman.
 From May 2009 until December 2016 he was the chairman of the Low Pay Commission.
 In April 2017 he became chair of the UK Statistics Authority.

 In 2022, Sir Robert Chote was selected to replace Norgrove as chair of the UK Statistics Authority.